Data and Context Matter: Towards Generalizing AI-based Software Vulnerability Detection: Abstract

 \section{Abstract}

+AI-based solutions demonstrate remarkable results in identifying vulnerabilities in software, but research has consistently found that this performance does not generalize to unseen codebases.
+In this paper, we specifically investigate the impact of model architecture, parameter configuration, and quality of training data on the ability of these systems to generalize.

-The performance of AI-based software vulnerability detection systems is often limited by their poor generalization to unknown codebases.
-In this research, we explore the impact of data quality and model architecture on the generalizability of vulnerability detection systems.
-By generalization we mean ability of high vulnerability detection performance across different C/C++ software projects not seen during training.
-Through a series of experiments, we demonstrate that improvements in dataset diversity and quality substantially enhance detection performance.
-Additionally, we compare multiple encoder-only and decoder-only models, finding that encoder based models outperform in terms of accuracy and generalization.
-Our model achieves \textbf{6.8\%} improvement in recall on the benchmark BigVul\cite{1} dataset, also outperforming on unseen projects, hence showing enhanced generalizability.
-These results highlight the role of data quality and model selection in the development of robust vulnerability detection systems.
-Our findings suggest a direction for future systems having high cross-project effectiveness.
+For this purpose, we introduce VulGate, a high quality state of the art dataset that mitigates the shortcomings of prior datasets, by removing mislabeled and duplicate samples, updating new vulnerabilities, incorporating additional metadata, integrating hard samples, and including dedicated test sets.
+We undertake a series of experiments to demonstrate that improved dataset diversity and quality substantially enhances vulnerability detection.
+We also introduce and benchmark multiple encoder-only and decoder-only models.
+We find that encoder-based models outperform other models in terms of accuracy and generalization.
+Our model achieves \textbf{6.8\%} improvement in recall on the benchmark BigVul dataset and outperforms others on unseen projects, demonstrating enhanced generalizability.
+Our results highlight the role of data quality and model selection in the development of robust vulnerability detection systems.
+Our findings suggest a direction for future systems with high cross-project effectiveness.